michaeldayreads/reference/terms.md

 1. Client calls the client stub.
 This is a local procedure call.
 2. Client stub _marshalls_ the parameters into a message that is provided to the system.
-3. Clinet OS sends message to server.
+3. Client OS sends message to server.
 4. OS on Server passes packets to the server stub.
 5. Server stub unmarshalls parameters from message.
 6. Server stub calls server procedure, with response traversing the same path back.